 The presence of heart abnormalities was not related to the severity of the study participants’ COVID-19 illness or whether they had underlying conditions.

-“Our findings demonstrate that participants with a relative paucity of preexisting cardiovascular [conditions] and with mostly home-based recovery had frequent cardiac inflammatory involvement” after COVID-19, the authors said.
+“Our findings demonstrate that participants with a relative paucity of preexisting cardiovascular [heart damage conditions] and with mostly home-based recovery had frequent cardiac inflammatory involvement” after COVID-19, the authors said.